Woman wearing a waist trainer belt

 Does a waist trainer really work?

-Unfortunately, waist trainers have no impact on your actual body fat and are not proven to reduce or eliminate your overall body mass index (BMI).
-As soon as you stop wearing them regularly, your waist should return to its usual shape, especially if you gain weight or stop exercising.
-Waist training only gives you the illusion that your waist is smaller and that your tummy is tighter, but once you remove it… well, gravity happens.
+As soon as you stop wearing them regularly, your waist should return to its usual shape, especially if you experience weight change or stop exercising.
+Waist training only gives you the illusion that your waist is smaller and that your tummy is tighter, but once you remove it…well, gravity happens.

 Will I lose weight from wearing a waist trainer?